hritu-analytics/revenue-leakage-detection/README.md

 **What it is:** Customers whose contracted MRR has not kept up with price increases, or who are still on expired promotional rates.

 **How I found it:** I created a DAX measure in Power BI comparing each customer's `contracted_mrr` against the `current_list_price` for their plan tier.
-Any active customer paying more than 10% below list price was flagged.
+Any active customer paying more than 10% below the list price was flagged.

 ```
 Price Gap % =